geekodour/o/content/personal_lists/quotes.md

 -   What they say is required is not really what is required.
 -   The whole world is not looking at you.
 -   Keep your word.
 Do what you say you will do.
+-   Sunil Pai tweeted this randomly on twitter
+    -   can’t help anyone without first fixing yourself
+    -   big software is built with very small steps
+    -   helping people without expectation yields the biggest returns
+    -   self awareness leads to resilience
+    -   culture breeds individualism
+    -   long term relationships are dynamic
+    -   exercise is great for mental health
+    -   your reputation is developed by other people’s words
+    -   I had to accept the worst parts of myself to love myself
+    -   explicit rules of engagement lead to better vibes
+    -   perspective is reality
+    -   the reason spiderverse is good is because you can tell people you like the animation but actually it’s because you relate to the characters and it makes you feel like you can do great things no matter what and that’s why you played the sunflower/what’s up danger song 100x
 -   Be reluctant to assign bad motives to others.
 Most of us are blundering, not conspiring.
 -   Each breakup brings you closer to the person who is right for you.
 -   Learn as much as you can, about as many things as you want.